Welcome to the Waller Mill Elementary Fine Arts Magnet Counseling Page

 Referrals - If you are in need of assistance, your school counselor can help by locating community resources or referrals for long-term counseling.

-Family Life Education - Family Life curriculum will not be taught during remote instruction.
+Family Life Education - FLE will be taught in March for grades K - 3 and in May for grades 4 and 5.
+Virtual academy students will not participate in FLE this year.
 Please contact your school counselor if you have a specific concern related to Family Life.

 Confidentiality - Information students share with the school counselor is confidential.
 Students' right to privacy is guarded as much as permitted by law, ethics, and school policy.
 The school counselor is obligated to break confidentiality when there is potential harm to the student or others, concern of neglect or abuse, or a court of law that requires testimony or student records.
 At times, the counselor and shcool-based staff (teacher, social worker, principal, etc.) will need to exchange information about a student (i.e. how they are coping in class, strategies to help, etc.).
 All communication will take place only on a need-to-know basis.